ajaytomgeorge/MLAssignmentLoveyDovey/Readme.md

-# Foobar

-Supervised Learning Assignment: The star
+# Supervised Learning Assignment: Lovey Dovey

+All updated files can be found at https://github.com/ajaytomgeorge/MLAssignmentLoveyDovey.
+Please download files from git repo stated above to download latest algorithms added

 ## Goal
 We are training a binary classifier, attempting to get good generalization performance.